ncolon/ocp4-refarch/INSTALLATION.md

 2. Once your image registry is created, you need to [update your pull-secret file](https://docs.openshift.com/container-platform/4.2/installing/install_config/installing-restricted-networks-preparations.html#installation-adding-registry-pull-secret_installing-restricted-networks-preparations) with its authentication details.

-3. Clone the official OpenShift 4.x [quay.io registry](https://quay.io/repository/openshift-release-dev/ocp-release?tab=tags.
+3. You then need to clone the official OpenShift 4.x [quay.io registry](https://quay.io/repository/openshift-release-dev/ocp-release?tab=tags.
 The `oc` command line tool provides functionality that will pull all required artifacts from this external repository.

 ```shell
 $ export OCP_RELEASE=<release_version>